- Was an ardent supporter of Nicaragua's Marxist Sandinista government in the 1980s

 In early October 2013, de Blasio made a campaign appearance at Al Sharpton's National Action Network in New York.
 In the course of his remarks, the mayoral candidate said “we do need to tax the wealthy ... to be able to fix our schools,” and added: “The voices that speak so passionately about addressing inequality head-on are in fact the greatest patriots in our nation, and none greater than Reverend Sharpton.”

-Settling a Lawsuit by Defendants in Central Park Jogger Case
+Settling a Lawsuit by Defendants in the Central Park Jogger Case

 Also during his campaign, de Blasio called for New York City to settle a $250 million lawsuit filed by five black males whom Sharpton had defended a quarter-century earlier, when they were convicted of the 1989 rape of a white female jogger in Central Park.
-That conviction, however, was overturned in 2002 when another man, Matias Reyes, confessed to having committed the crime alone.
+That conviction, however, was overturned in 2002 when another man, Matias Reyes, who was already serving a life prison sentence, confessed to having committed the crime alone.
 The New York Post provides some additional background on that case and the five men in question:

 Real Estate Impropriety